 If you like to take a break and get lost in a game when unwinding, you know there’s nothing better than a vast open world to explore.
 Some games do a better job than others at this: Here’s a list of the best open world games on Xbox One and where you can find them.
-Also, make sure to check our list of the 10 best monitor for xbox one x as they’re generally a step over a traditional television.
+Also, make sure to check our list of the 10 best monitor for Xbox One x as they’re generally a step over a traditional television.
 If you’re open to more linear games then check out the best Xbox One games.

 Sunset Overdrive is not like the other Xbox open world games on this list: It’s loud, brash, insanely colorful, and generally just insane.
-This is an Insomniac game, and has several trademark Insomniac traits, including a world that’s fun to explore, a huge number of crazy weapons to experiment with, and some very innovative gameplay.
+This is an Insomniac game and has several trademark Insomniac traits, including a world that’s fun to explore, a huge number of crazy weapons to experiment with, and some very innovative gameplay.
 Play focuses on railing and running around an enormous city, skipping along walls and sliding on power lines while shooting everything in sight.
 There’s also a horde mode you can play with friends.
 While the punkish style may not be for everyone, it also makes for a fun story.
 And it is still comparable to some of the best Xbox One games of 2014.

 Explore the vast city of Los Santos in Grand Theft Auto V – or at least its seedy underbelly.
 Like all GTA games, this world is all seedy underbelly, but it’s also filled with a number of uniquely crazy characters and missions that poke fun at our current reality.
 However, you may be more interested all the ways, big and small, that you can commit crimes and explore Los Santos on your own time while following the lives of Michael, Franklin and Trevor.
 The game keeps things interesting through consistent updates and new missions that tie in with real-world events and seasons.